Denver Attorneys for Nursing Home Falls

 According to the Centers for Disease Control and Prevention (CDC), on average, nursing home residents fall two to three times a year.
 In addition, in one study, the CDC found that more than one in 20 nursing home residents had suffered injuries in a fall within the past three months.
-This suggests that slips and falls in nursing homes are not only common, but that they are frequently serious.
-For aging nursing home residents, the consequences of suffering injuries in a fall can include chronic pain and permanent disabilities; and, after a fall, obtaining prompt medical treatment can be critical to minimizing the long-term complications.
+This suggests that slips and falls in nursing homes are not only common but that they are frequently serious.
+Foraging nursing home residents, the consequences of suffering injuries in a fall can include chronic pain and permanent disabilities; and, after a fall, obtaining prompt medical treatment can be critical to minimizing the long-term complications.

-Common Causes of Slips and Falls in Nursing Homes
+Common Causes of Nursing Homes Falls

 There are numerous issues that can lead to slips and falls in nursing homes.
 We have experience representing residents and families in a wide variety of types of cases, and we can help you seek financial compensation for the physical, emotional and financial costs of falls resulting from: